Cancer…so many strong emotions can be felt when you hear this one little word.

 When I answered the call, all I could see was my sister.
 Now my sister isn’t a crying type — not.at.all. — but there she was on FaceTime with puffy eyes, tears running down her face, barely able to speak.
 I could see and hear my mom beside her and she could barely talk, too.
 By the look on their faces, I thought someone had died.

-Instead, I was about to be told the reason for my dad being so sick.
+Instead, my sister was about to tell me the reason for my dad being so sick.

 “Kim…dad has cancer…a very rare aggressive cancer…they’re doing emergency surgery on him in two days…”

 My heart hit the floor.
 Fear engulfed me.
 I felt like I was going to throw up.
 Realizing how long he’d been sick without a diagnosis worried me immensely!